vanilla-thunder/linux-shell-scripts/README.md

 ## $ oxrights
 sets chown and chmod permissions for files and directories for oxid eshop, suitable for development phase
-for live shops you need to make config and htaccess files read only
+for live shops you need to run `oxrights --live`

 ## $ cleartmp
 used in shop root directory, it will clear tmp/